 Apple will now run you through a few quick setup questions.
 A lot of setup goes on behind the scenes, but there are a few things you need to do manually.
 Prepare to:

-Choose a location for the HomePod mini: You can pick common locations like a bedroom, backyard, entrance, and so on.
+Step 1: Choose a location for the HomePod mini.
+You can pick common locations like a bedroom, backyard, entrance, and so on.
 This is very helpful when Siri needs to identify multiple HomePods, for example, so it’s worth doing.

-Siri voice recognition: Siri has the capability to recognize the unique voices in your home and match them to their own Apple accounts, devices, music, and reminders.
+Step 3: Optimize Siri voice recognition.
+Siri has the capability to recognize the unique voices in your home and match them to their own Apple accounts, devices, music, and reminders.
 It’s important to know that Siri may change what she does based on who is speaking to the speaker and what iPhone they are using.

-Transfer settings: Now, Apple will give you an option to transfer all your current settings to this HomePod.
+Step 4: Transfer your settings.
+Now, Apple will give you an option to transfer all your current settings to this HomePod.
 That includes your iCloud account, Wi-Fi network information, and the iPhone settings you prefer.
 Unless you are using the mini in a very public place where it could be easily stolen, this is an important setup step that will get everything working, so don’t skip it.
 Otherwise, you can customize individual settings later.